 A good margarita should have a depth of flavors and a happy marriage of ingredients.

-Most margarita recipes, including this one, utilize blanco, or silver tequila.
+Most margarita recipes, including this Christmas cranberry margarita, utilize blanco, or silver tequila.
 However, if your pockets are deep, Reposado Tequila is a seriously delicious option!

 Lost in the liquor aisle?
 All these 100% agave tequilas are great choices for your margarita – Avion, Casa Noble Crystal, Herradura, Don Julio, Milagro, 1800, and Patron.